joshbegley/nyt-latest/previous.md

-**The Briefing: Liverpool 2 Man City 0 - Slot's side dominate struggling City to go nine points clear**\
+**The Briefing: Liverpool 2 Man City 0 - Slot's side dominate struggling champions to go nine points clear**\
 `Our writers break down the action from Anfield as Salah again proves crucial for Liverpool and City's poor run continues`\
 https://nytimes.com/athletic/5955206/2024/12/01/liverpool-man-city-premier-league/